Tsukubasan (Mount Tsukuba) in Ibaraki

 The mountains in the suburb of Tokyo and the Kanto region have good hiking trails.
 Mount Tsukuba or Tsukubasan 筑波山 is one of the best places to enjoy hiking, especially for beginner hikers on a one-day trip from Tokyo.

 Located in the southern part of Ibaraki Prefecture, easily accessible from central Tokyo, Mt Tsukuba is a favorite mountain where people can enjoy hiking, sightseeing, and Onsen hot springs.
 Viewing plum blossoms in early spring and colorful leaves in autumn is another highlight that attracts visitors there.

 Mt.Tsukuba has been worshiped for over one thousand years.
 In the Edo period (1603-1867), Mt.Tsukuba used to be as popular as Mt.Fuji.
 You can find the mountain depicted in some of Ukiyoe wood prints by the renowned artist Utagawa Hiroshige.

-Tsukubasan is a rocky mountain having double peaks, one is called Nyotaisan (877m) and the other is Nantaisan (871m).
-To reach the mountain top, there are several hiking courses, most of them start from the point near Tsukubasan Shrine (Tsukubasan Jinja 筑波山神社) on the mountainside.
-The approximate time required to reach the mountain top from Tsukubasan Shrine on foot is somewhere between a 1-and-a-half hour and 2 hours.
-For walking from Nyotaisan peak to Nantaisan peak, it takes approximately 30 mins.
+Tsukubasan is a rocky mountain having double peaks, one is called Nyotaisan (877m), and the other is Nantaisan (871m).
+There are several hiking courses leading to the mountain top, most of which start from the point near Tsukubasan Shrine (Tsukubasan Jinja 筑波山神社) on the mountainside.
+The time required to reach the mountain top from Tsukubasan Shrine will be 1.30 or 2 hours.
+The trail between two peaks, Nyotaisan to Nantaisan, is about a 30-minute walk.

 The Cable car available from Miyawaki station.